-2023 Schools Highly Focused on Molecular Biology Major in North Carolina
+2023 Most Focused Colleges for Molecular Biology in North Carolina

 Across North Carolina, there were 12 molecular biology graduates with average earnings and debt of $0 and $0 respectively.

-This year’s “Schools Highly Focused on Molecular Biology Major in North Carolina” ranking looked at 3 colleges that offer degrees in a bachelor’s in molecular biology.
-The colleges and universities that top this list are recognized because their molecular biology program is one of the largest majors offered at the school.
+This year’s “Schools Highly Focused on Molecular Biology Major in North Carolina” ranking analyzed 3 colleges that offered a degree in molecular biology.
+That schools that top this list have a program in molecular biology in which the largest percentage of students at the school are enrolled.

 Check out our ranking methodology for more information.